johnstaveley/RaspberryPiControl/README.md

 - LCD 1602 with I2C interface.
 GND Pin 39, 5V Pin 2, SDA Pin 3, SCL Pin 5 such as this one: https://www.amazon.co.uk/gp/product/B07J2Q9LB7/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1
 - Connect Pi and relay board to 5V 3A supply
 - Mounting components on Din rail is optional but just helps to make things tidier
 - In Azure.
-Iot Hub and go to the following blades:
+Create Iot Hub in standard tier and go to the following blades:
   - Shared access policy.
 For DEVICE and put in IoTHubConnectionString
   - IoT Devices.
-Add your Raspberry Pi
+Add your Raspberry Pi, give device name e.g. RaspberryPi4
   - Networking.
 Don't put in IP restrictions if you want your azure function to be able to contact the IoT Hub
 - In order to get the program to run when the Pi is started, do the following:
   - sudo nano /etc/rc.local